pnp/pnpcore/docs/using-the-sdk/sites-hubsites.md

 ```

 ## Unregister a hub site

+> [!Important]
+> Unregistering a hub site does require delegated permissions to work.

 This unregisters a site as the primary hub site, using this code to apply this to a site: